-The Airframe & Powerplant and Aviation Maintenance Technology programs are approved by the Federal Aviation Administration (FAA) and meet the requirements established in the Code of Federal Regulations, Title 14, Chapter 1, Subchapter H, Part 147.
+The Aviation Maintenance Technology programs are approved by the Federal Aviation Administration (FAA) and meet the requirements established in the Code of Federal Regulations, Title 14, Chapter 1, Subchapter H, Part 147.
 The skills learned in this program are applicable inside and outside of the aviation industry.
-Certification is required for aviation industry positions.
+Certification is required for certain aviation positions but not required to obtain related employment in various industries; however, obtaining an A&P certificate is highly encouraged as it provides additional opportunities.

-Upon successful completion of the appropriate general, airframe or powerplant components, students will be eligible to take the Federal Aviation Administration (FAA) knowledge tests for the Airframe and/or Powerplant Mechanics Certificate.
+Upon successful completion of the appropriate generals, airframe or powerplant components, students will be eligible to take the Federal Aviation Administration (FAA) knowledge tests for the Airframe and/or Powerplant Mechanics Certificate.
 FAA testing consists of three (3) written tests and three (3) parts to an oral and practical (O&P) exam.
-Spartan College (Inglewood, CA) is a Designated FAA Test Center for the written tests.
-Spartan will provide, one-time, all the required written tests at no additional cost to the student provided that:
+Spartan will provide one attempt for each written tests at no additional cost to the student provided that:

-- 1. The student is a Spartan College FAA Part 147 program graduate\. - 2.
-He/she has fulfilled all financial obligations to Spartan College.

-- 3. Written tests are taken at Spartan College within forty-five (45) days of graduation or at the designated off-site testing location for Riverside, CA campus students. - 4.
-Successful completion and passing of practice exams with a score of at least 85% in each of the three (3) subject areas (General, Airframe, and Powerplant).
+- 1. The student has completed the appropriate FAA Part 147 curriculum. - 2.
+Student will meet with Financial Aid prior to completion certificate and voucher issuance. - 3.
+Written tests are taken at Spartan College or approved testing center within forty-five (45) days of graduation.
+Exceptions may be granted for mitigating circumstances up to a maximum of sixty (60) days of graduation. - 4.
+Successful completion and passing of practice exams with a score of at least 90% in each of the three (3) subject areas (General, Airframe, and Powerplant).